 If you’re hosting more than once, create a bank of questions that you can come back to, and note the ones you already used.
 Picking a theme each week can help you narrow down question options, keep your audience engaged, and make sure your questions are updated.

 Also, don’t forget to make your presentation engaging.
-Add GIFs, fun pictures, and some light music if possible (Jeopardy theme song anyone?)
+Add GIFs, fun pictures, and some light music if possible, depending on player's hearing requirements.

 Virtual Trivia Question Ideas for Seniors

-Here are some great ideas for virtual trivia questions for seniors.
+Here are some great ideas for virtual trivia questions and answers for seniors.
 Feel free to take these virtual trivia question ideas and use them as inspiration for additional trivia and fun facts!

 10 Virtual Trivia Topic Idea For Seniors

 American history (or your country’s history) 1940s-1980s

 “Odd man out.”
 What word or concept doesn’t match?